HundredVisionsGuy/Web-Design-Performance-Task-Assessor/README.md

 When selecting skills and practices, we will be using the [Mozilla Developer Network](https://developer.mozilla.org/) as the final arbiter of styles and best practices.

+## Important Notes
+* Until we have a folder structure selected and a license, we will not be accepting pull requests

+## Project Structure & Architecture
+Python® is used as the scripting language for performing tests and reports.
+We are still selecting license and folder structure.

 ## Skills Assessed / Unit Tests
 *Syntax*
 Some of the things I will be testing for is: